KL13NT/courseware-as-code-action/CONTRIBUTING.md

 ## Code of Conduct

 I take the open source community seriously and hold myself and other contributors to high standards of communication.
 By participating and contributing to this project, you agree to uphold the [Code of Conduct](./CODE_OF_CONDUCT.md).

+## The Developer Certificate of Origin (DCO)

+The Developer Certificate of Origin (DCO) is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.
+I use this a GitHub bot to verify developer signoff on their own commits.
+The [full DCO text](https://developercertificate.org/) goes into detail.

 ## Getting Started